harshinamdar/RNASeq_pipeline/README.md

 The jobs for each of the samples will be launched in parallel onto cluster.
 The script can be customised to include additional executable statements.
 The gene\_count table for each sample will be available in folder DESeq\_Project_dir.

-This script currently caters to single Project\_folder.
+This script currently caters to single Project\_dir.
 Future update will see processing of multiple Project\_dir.

 For Quick tutorial on DESeq [Visit Here](http://harshinamdar.wordpress.com/2014/11/11/quick-tutorial-on-deseq2/)